zackmdavis/Category_War/evolution_of_meaning_basics.md

 (It momentarily occurs to you that the susceptability of the principle of charity to a bully's mind games may have something to do with how poorly so many of your co-cultists fared during the pogroms of '22, but you don't want to dwell on that.)

-The [search for reasons that you're wrong](https://www.lesswrong.com/posts/dHQkDNMhj692ayx78/avoiding-your-belief-s-real-weak-points) triggers a still more ancient habit of thought, as from a previous life—from the late 'aughts, back when the Berkeley sex cult was still a Santa Clara robot cult.
+The search for reasons that you're wrong triggers a still more ancient habit of thought, as from a previous life—from the late 'aughts, back when the Berkeley sex cult was still a Santa Clara robot cult.
 Something about [_reducing the mental to the non-mental_](https://www.lesswrong.com/posts/p7ftQ6acRkgo6hqHb/dreams-of-ai-design).
 What _does_ an ink pattern on paper have to do with the weather?
 Why _would_ you even think that?

-Right? _The man had been telling the truth._ There was _no reason whatsoever_ for the physical ink patterns that looked like **H O T** to _mean_ that it was hot outside. **H O T** could mean it was cold outside!
+Right? _The man had been telling the truth._ There was _no reason whatsoever_ for the physical ink patterns that looked like **H O T**—or **⊥ O H**, given a different assumption of which side of the paper was "up"—to _mean_ that it was hot outside. **H O T** could mean it was cold outside!
 Or that elephants were afoot.
 Or it might mean nothing.
 Most possible random blotches of ink don't "mean" anything in particular.
 If you didn't _already_ believe that **H O T** somehow "meant" _hot_, how would you [re-derive that knowledge?](https://www.lesswrong.com/posts/fg9fXrHpeaDD6pEPL/truly-part-of-you) _Where did the meaning come from?_

+(In another lingering thread of the search for reasons that you're wrong, it momentarily occurs to you that maybe you could have gone up the stairs to peek outside at the weather yourself, rather than troubling your neighbors with a tube.
+Perhaps the man's claim that the ink patterns meant nothing shouldn't be taken literally, but rather seen as a passive-aggressive way of saying, "Don't bother us; go look outside yourself."
+But you dismiss this intepretation of events—it would be uncharitable not to take the man at his word.)

 You realize that you don't want to bundle up to go make that supply run now that you know it's Cold outside.
 Today, you're going to stay in and derive a naturalistic account of meaning in language!
 And—oh, good—your generator is working—that means you can use your computer to help you think.
 You'll even use a [programming language that was very fashionable in the late 'teens](https://stackoverflow.blog/2020/01/20/what-is-rust-and-why-is-it-so-popular/).
 It will be like being young again!
 Like happier times, before the world went off the rails.

 You don't really understand a concept until you can program a computer to do it.
 How would you represent _meaning_ in a computer program?
 If one program "knew" whether it was Hot or Cold outside, how would it "tell" another program, if neither of them started out with a common language?

 They don't even have to be separate "programs."
-Just—two little software object-thingys—data structures, ["structs"](https://doc.rust-lang.org/book/ch05-01-defining-structs.html).
+Just—two little software object-thingies—data structures, ["structs"](https://doc.rust-lang.org/book/ch05-01-defining-structs.html).
 Call the first one "Sender"—it'll know whether the state of the world is `Hot` or `Cold`, which you'll represent in your program as a type that can be any of an enumeration of possible values, an ["enum"](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html).

 ```
 enum State {